 On a further positive note, Paphos Harbour and the waterside with its many shops and restaurants underwent a transformation in 2008 and is now pedestrianised, so you have wide level access to the old fort, the Gallery with exhibitions, the wonderful mosaics and waterside tavernas.
 The new promenade now goes from the Tombs of the Kings site, past the Castle in the Harbour, all the way to the Elysium Hotel in Paphos.
 Quaint Polis Town Centre is also now pedestrianised, and many shops and restaurants now have level entry with wheelchair access.
 New 2km promenade here too, going from the Polis Camping beach all the way to Latchi.
 Both promenades are next to the sea, which is always a treat!

 The beach at the Lighthouse in Paphos is now handicapped friendly.
 They have put a mat on the sand from the parking down to beach, which makes it easier for wheelchairs.
-Also accessible by ramp are the changing and shower rooms here.
+The changing and shower rooms are also accessible by ramp here.

 Coral Bay Beach has convenient parking right next to the beach, and has a slope leading to wooden decking on the beach.
 The decking takes you to the sun loungers and parasols.